 Georgia law allows local communities to use Special Purpose Local Option Sales Tax (SPLOST) proceeds for capital improvement projects that would otherwise be paid for with General Fund and property tax revenues or that would not be accomplished.

-Total sales taxes will not increase as a result of this program, but would continue at 8% since the current SPLOST collection will end in March 2020.
+Total sales taxes did not increase as a result of this program, but continued at 8%, since SPLOST 2011 collections ended in March 2020.

 SPLOST 2020 referendum - November 5, 2019 (approved by voters)